marc-lewis/potrainto_slack-app/README.md

 http://potrainto.win

-Potrainto is a fun Internet of Shit application.
+Potrainto is a fun Internet of Shit application that started out as a potato joke.
 It's a hacked Brio train which uses an Arduino Mega to connect to the wifi, play sounds, and manage the motors.
 A node server integrates into your slack team to receive commands, play jokes on employees, and manage the potrainto.
 It uses a mongoDB and queue system to manage orders.
 It's easily configurable if you have a poke around.
 It should be well commented and tested if you want to extend it.

 # TOC